 Getting hurt in an accident is terrible.
 Suffering a permanent injury like a lost limb is even worse.
 In the blink of an eye, your life is changed forever.
-Losing a hand, an arm, a foot, a leg, etc., will require a drastic change in your life and may result in your inability to pursue certain life goals or return to your job.
+Losing a hand, an arm, a foot, a leg, etc., will require a drastic change in your life and may result in your inability to pursue specific life goals or return to your job.

 We learned of a tragic accident involving a North Bay teenager hit by a vehicle on I-80.
 The collision was so severe that the teen had to undergo eleven surgeries in two weeks, including an amputation of her leg.

 Sadly, accidents like the one that occurred on I-80 are more common than you may imagine and can result in horrific injuries, including amputation.
 There are reportedly over three million Americans who have had a limb amputated in the U.S. today.Types of Accidents and Incidents That May Result in an Amputation

 An injury necessitating an amputation can occur in an array of circumstances, including: